opendocsg/slw-judgments-backfill/2011_SGHC_23/report.md

 _Family Law_

 [LawNet Editorial Note: The appeal to this decision in Civil Appeal No 102 of 2010 was dismissed by the Court of Appeal on 29 November 2011.
-See [2012] SGCA 30.]
+See <span class="citation">[2012] SGCA 30</span>.]

 26 January 2011